이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 Prerequisites

-- You have a Red Hat OpenShift Service on AWS STS cluster with the required access and tokens.
+- You have a Red Hat OpenShift Service on AWS cluster with the required access and tokens.

 - You have installed OADP on the ROSA STS cluster.